0xshr00msz/0xshr00msz.github.io/_posts/2025-10-23-Cowfessions-Serverless.md

 ---
-title: Building Cowfessions: A Serverless Web Application
+title: Building Cowfessions - A Serverless Web Application
-date: 2025-10-23 00:00
+date: 2026-10-23 00:00
 categories: [Cloud, AWS, Web Development]
 tags: [React, AWS, AWS Lambda, DynamoDB, Python]
 author: AcidBurn
 image:
-  path: /assets/img/posts/2025-10-23-Cowfessions-Serverless/cowfessions.png
+  path: /assets/img/posts/2026-10-23-Cowfessions-Serverless/cowfessions.png
 ---

 Last year, I had the initial idea for **Cowfessions**, an anonymous confession platform for UP Mindanao students.
 This October, I embarked on an exciting coding adventure to bring that concept to life.
-What started as a simple idea in March 2024 has now evolved into a full-stack web application that showcases modern cloud architecture and serverless technologies.
+What started as a simple idea in March 2025 has now evolved into a full-stack web application that showcases modern cloud architecture and serverless technologies.
 It's currently deployed for testing and, honestly, just for fun.

 ## The Spark of an Idea